 Aligning a pair of images is a standard problem in computer vision.
-Optical flow algorithms [1] find a vector field that maps each pixel from one image to a corresponding pixel in another image.
-Stereo methods [2] use known camera poses to restrict the search to 1D lines (for images of a static scene).
+Optical flow algorithms [Beauchemin and Barron 1995] find a vector field that maps each pixel from one image to a corresponding pixel in another image.
+Stereo methods [Scharstein and Szeliski 2002] use known camera poses to restrict the search to 1D lines (for images of a static scene).
 Many of these algorithms are robust to small-scale effects (such as local violations of smoothness or reflectance assumptions), but they are not intended for matching images that have large differences in lighting or have large objects that appear in one image but not the other.
-Some flow estimation methods [3] handle large image regions that do not match by robustly fitting global parametric models to local flow estimates.
+Some flow estimation methods [Black and Anandan 1996] handle large image regions that do not match by robustly fitting global parametric models to local flow estimates.
+Our method fits a non-parametric model and does not rely entirely on local flow estimates.